backdrop-contrib/pagerer/README.md

 This module also includes the **pagerer_example** module.
 When that module is enabled the example page can be found at `admin/config/user-interface/pagerer/example`.
+If the [Pager Fix](https://github.com/backdrop-contrib/pager_fix) module is enabled on the site use the `pager_fix` exclude path option to exclude `admin/config/user-interface/pagerer/example`.

 Additional documentation is located in [the Wiki](https://github.com/backdrop-contrib/pagerer/wiki/Documentation).